mulesoft-assets/template-sap2sfdc-customer-broadcast/README.md

 + [What is an external ID?](http://help.salesforce.com/apex/HTViewHelpDoc?id=faq_import_general_what_is_an_external.htm)

 The templates uses the External ID in order to do xRef between the entities in both systems.
-The idea is, once an entity is created in SFDC it's decorated with an ID from the source system which will be used afteward for the template to reference it.
+The idea is, once an entity is created in SFDC it's decorated with an ID from the source system which will be used aftewards for the template to reference it.

 You will need to create a new custom field in your **Account** entity in SFDC with the following name:

 + `sap_external_id`

-For instructions on how to create a custom field in SFDC plase check this link:
+For instructions on how to create a custom field in SFDC please check this link:

 + [Create Custom Fields](https://help.salesforce.com/HTViewHelpDoc?id=adding_fields.htm)